agantonov/openconfig/README.md

 -  }
 ```

-As a result, we succesfully demostrated that Juniper devices can support CRUD operations with the Openconfig data model.
+As a result, we succesfully demonstrated that Juniper devices can support CRUD operations with the Openconfig data model.